Wilshire has extensive experience advising its clients on the use of alternatives in an effort to provide holistic portfolio solutions:

 Beta: A measure of volatility or systematic risk, of a security or a portfolio in comparison to the market as a whole.
 A Beta of 1 indicates that the portfolio’s value will move with the market.
 A beta of less than 1 means that the portfolio’s value will be less volatile than the market.

-Wilshire® is a registered service mark of Wilshire Associates Incorporated, Santa Monica, California.
+Wilshire® is a registered service mark of Wilshire Advisors LLC.
 All other trade names, trademarks, and/or service marks are the property of their respective holders

 Download our fact sheet as a PDF.